nolonger21/vue-permission/README.md

 Vue.permission.god = true; // all permissions return true

+Vue.permission.reset(); // clear the permissions and god flag.

 // if u don't has permission the button will not show. and style display none.
 <button v-permission='create'></button>
 ````